chryzsh/awesome-windows-security/README.md

 The tools are categorized according to Adversarial Tactics and Techniques based on [Mitre ATT&CK](https://attack.mitre.org/wiki/Main_Page).
 Some tools fit several technqiues and some doesn't quite fit anywhere.
 I appreciate any help with finding the right tactics and techniques.

 You can contribute by sending pull requests, create issues with suggestions or write to me on Twitter [@chryzsh](https://twitter.com/chryzsh).
+I have made a template for adding new tools here -> [Contributing](#-contributing)

 Table of Contents